Bira/octopus-carnival/_drafts/lphr-scene-15.md

 might need to call in a couple of Silver Raven teams to help haul it all back to base.

+I'm labeling this "Scene 15" because it's technically part of the first adventure, but we're not doing any Mythic stuff here this time around.

 # [GM] Delver: The Lootening

 Unfortunately, the very fact that Thrune's minions know where the Monastery is